 For more tasty suggestions, check out 15 Detoxifying Whole-Food Vegan Recipes That Are Flavorful and Filling.
 Or, to further improve your health this summer, read up on 7 Vitamins and Minerals You Need in Your Plant-Based Diet for a Productive 2018.

-Also, make sure to download the Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based, allergy-friendly, and detoxifying recipes, and subscribers can gain access to new recipes every day.
+Also, make sure to download the Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly, and detoxifying recipes, and subscribers can gain access to new recipes every day.